Celestial-Blaze/Sorting-Algorithms/README.md

 # Sorting-Algorithms
-Writing all of my favorite sorting algorithms in different languages
+Writing all of my favorite sorting algorithms

 - 👑 MergeSort
 - 🎴 InsertionSort